codeballet/dockerize-django-authentication/README.md

 The `corpus` subdirectory contains the text files that the AI reads and generates its answers from

 The `css` subdirectory is a directory for linking the `web` Docker service to the `styles` Docker service, which compiles the SASS files, as defined in the `docker-compose.yml` file.
 Note that the `css` directory is typically only populated inside the running Docker container of the `web` service itself, since the CSS files between the two services are linked by means of Docker bind-volumes.
 The `css` directory on the versioning repository is typically empty.
+However, in case it is missing, it seems to produce errors.

 IMPORTANT NOTE:
-For some reason, it seems that the `/app/testapp/static/testapp/css` directory is not picked up by git.
-If so, add that manually.
+For some reason, it appears that the `/app/testapp/static/testapp/css` directory is not picked up by the git versioning system, unless there is a file inside that directory.
+Hence, in order not to get errors due to a missing directory, I added the file `css/empty.txt`.
+That file serves no other purpuse than simply making sure that the `css` directory indeed is picked up by the git versioning system.

-the `js` subdirectory is where all the JavaScript action is happening.
+The `js` subdirectory is where all the JavaScript action is happening.
 Inside that directory is a bunch of files:

 - `classes.js`, defining all the classes for the frontend.
 - `eventHandlers.js`, providing all the event handlers for buttons, etc.